Login to Access Speaker Presentations

 The healthy food dichotomy

 Ben Taylor-Davies, born and raised on a farm in Ross-on-Wye before studying geography at Liverpool University.
-A job as an agronomist was going extremely well until 2012 when our son was involved in a horrific car accident which changed everything, forever and had a huge impact on my mental health.
-A Nuffield scholarship in 2016 ensued where I studied blackgrass but much more than that was fortunate to travel the world and look at all aspects of farming, it was time to put the fun back into farming and my job and regenerate my mind, regenerative agriculture and it’s principles as quite literally saved me!
+A job as an agronomist was going extremely well until 2012 when our young son was involved in a horrific horse accident which changed everything, forever and had a huge impact on my mental health.
+A Nuffield scholarship in 2015/16 ensued where I studied blackgrass but much more than that was fortunate to travel the world and look at all aspects of farming, the ideas of regenerative agriculture resonated with our farm ethos of hedge planting and increased biodiversity and spaces for nature and soon decided it was time to put the fun back into farming!
+Since this decision we have regenerated our farm, environment, family and mental health – its been an incredible journey.

 Andrew Williams, Grower, Home Farm, Nacton